 -Top Load Machine- 5/8 Cup per load (Approx. 180 loads)

 -Front Load Machines- ¼ Cup per load (Approx. 640 loads)

 I just mark it on each cap with a sharpie marker.
 There you have it.
 Easy to make and cheap to use, laundry soap.
 Not to mention, it smells great and Apothecary Extracts Tea Tree Oil is a known disinfectant!
 For really tough stains, I still use a spray-on stain remover.
 Enjoy!

 I can’t wait to try more recipes involving Apothecary Extracts Tea Tree Oil.
 Stay tuned since the bottle typically lasts around a year for most people!

-Check it out here: buy Seroquel uk
+Check it out here: buy generic Seroquel canada

 My version takes the basics and then just adds whatever I have in my kitchen.
 You’ll see: